| Page 31 | Alexander Street

 ahorowitz [at] alexanderstreet [dot] com

-Video clips from Rehabilitation Therapy in Video and The Video Journal of Counseling and Therapy are available online.
-To request a free trial or price quote, e-mail sales [at] alexanderstreet [dot] com.
+Dental Education in Video is available worldwide.
+Prices are scaled to institutional size and budget.
+To request a free trial or price quote, please e-mail sales [at] alexanderstreet [dot] com.

 ###